Ccamm/ccamm.github.io/markdown_entries/blog/multi_strapi_vulns/content.md

 # Conclusion

 I hope you enjoyed this deep dive into these vulnerabilities that I discovered in Strapi.
-These types of vulnerabilities are really my type of jam and it was a lot of fun taking on the challenge of bypassing Strapi's email template validation, dumping sensitive user information and bypassing authentication.
+It was a lot of fun taking on the challenge of bypassing Strapi's email template validation, dumping sensitive user information and bypassing authentication.

 Once again, I want to give the Strapi security team a massive thank you for how they handled responding to my security reports.
 I seldomly see vulnerability disclosure done correctly by an organisation, and this experience was a huge breath of fresh air for me.
 I wish that other organisations look towards Strapi as an example on how vulnerability disclosure should be handled, because as we always say in the security world...

-*The poop will eventually hit the fan*
+*We have anxiety for a reason.*

 *Thank you for reading!*